lenincompres/lenodeJS/README.md

   }
 })
 ```
+Lenodes can also ne created indicating a parent node and name: `new Lenode(model, style, name, parent)` or from a parent node, by invoking the `add` method: `parentNode.add(childLenode, name)`.

 You may also pass `.json` and/or `.css` files as model and style to create a Lenode.
 Once created, subnodes can be accessed and given actions and changes as properties. `myNode.buttonEnter.onclick = () => foo();` or `myNode.divInfo.addClass('highlight');`, etc.